mrvaghani/mrvaghani.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Some things about me that I think you should know
+subtitle: Some things about me
 ---

 ### Objective: